 Primarily the changes acknowledge that a public notification sign to be placed on the frontage of a site of a large wind or solar farm development over many hectares is not practical or helpful.

-More information about the key changes can be found on Renewable energy.
+More information about the proposed key changes can be found on Renewable energy.

 Planning (Social Impact and Community Benefit) and Other Legislation Amendment Bill 2025